cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 If your `debugger` statement is still in the `process` method of the `PdfMailbox`, you'll see the debugger open in the terminal where the Rails console is running.

 (Screenshot of debugger in Rails console)

+Step 1 - Happy Path

+Step 2 - Check for User

+Step 3 - Add letter_opener_web

+Step 4 - Generate Mailers to respond with

+Step 5 - Mark inbound email as bounced when User not found

+Step 6 - Check for an attachment

+Step 7 - Check for a PDF attachment

+Step 8 - Reply on success